TngTran/TngTran/README.md

 - 👀 I’m interested in programs, especially Ruby
 - 🌱 I’m currently learning new knowledge
 - 💞️ I’m looking to collaborate on network
+- 🀄 I'm like to learning Japanese and English

 <!---